Brookfield

 Brookfield's young demographic places it in the bottom 15% of areas nationwide

 Brookfield's median age is 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Brookfield has a higher proportion of residents aged 5-14 (17.3%) but fewer residents aged 25-34 (12.9%).
+Compared to Greater Melbourne, Brookfield has a higher proportion of residents aged 5-14 (17.3%), but fewer residents aged 25-34 (12.9%).
 This concentration of 5-14 year-olds is significantly higher than the national figure of 12.2%.
-Between the 2021 Census and the present, the proportion of residents aged 75 to 84 has grown from 3.4% to 4.8%, while the proportion of those aged 25 to 34 has decreased from 14.6% to 12.9%.
-By 2041, population forecasts indicate substantial demographic shifts in Brookfield, with the strongest projected growth occurring among residents aged 45 to 54, who are expected to grow by 66%, adding 749 residents and reaching a total of 1,885.
+Between the 2021 Census and the present, the proportion of residents aged 75 to 84 has increased from 3.4% to 4.8%, while the proportion of those aged 25 to 34 has decreased from 14.6% to 12.9%.
+By 2041, population forecasts indicate substantial demographic shifts in Brookfield, with the strongest projected growth in the 45 to 54 age group, expected to grow by 66%, adding 749 residents and reaching a total of 1,885.

 Frequently Asked Questions - Age